SPARQL Web Pages - User Guide

 <div>

-<ex:SubClassesList arg:superClass="{= ?this }" />
+<ex:ChildrenList arg:parent="{= ?this }" />

 </div>

-The execution engine will replace any occurrence of the user-defined class with its prototype.
+The execution engine will replace any occurrence of the user-defined element class with its prototype.
 The prototype can contain any SWP structure, including control elements.

 4.2 Arguments